LTangData/DOHT/README.md

 docker compose up
 ```

+> **Important**
+> Docker containers operate on an isolated network, separate from the host machine's network.
+To connect to a local database from a container, use `host.docker.internal` instead of `localhost` to correctly route the connection to the host machine.

 Navigate to [localhost:5801](http://localhost:8501/) to view the application.

 ## Without Docker

 ### Create a Virtual Environment (Optional)

-It is recommended to use a virtual environment (`venv`, `virtualenv`, `pipenv`, `poetry`) to isolate the project's dependencies and ensure compatibility across different environments.
+It is recommended to use a virtual environment (e.g., `venv`, `virtualenv`, `pipenv`, `poetry`) to isolate the project's dependencies and ensure compatibility across different environments.
 This guide will utilize `venv` as example due to its simplicity to set up and use.

 1. **Initiliaze the virtual environment**